All setups NVIDIA GTX 1660 Ti (laptop, 6GB)The First Descendant

 What are the best The First Descendant settings for the NVIDIA GTX 1660 Ti (laptop, 6GB)?

-Turn on FSR (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like Global Illumination (Lumen) and Shadow Quality down a notch.
+Turn on FSR (Balanced), keep ray tracing off for maximum FPS, and ease the heaviest options like Global Illumination and Reflections down a notch.
 The full per-setting breakdown is above.

 FPS figures are estimates from a generalized model (hardware tier × game load × per-setting weights), not live benchmarks — real performance varies by scene, drivers and game version.